Unispac/Visual-Adversarial-Examples-Jailbreak-Large-Language-Models/README.md

 ### Generate Visual Adversarial Examples

-> Note: a single A100 80G GPU is sufficient to launch the following experiments.

 Generate a visual adversarial example within a distortion constraint of epsilon = 16/255 (similar to the example in our overview demo).
 The final adversarial examples will be saved to `$save_dir/bad_prompt.bmp`, and we also save intermediate checkpoints every 100 iterations.